LDHoangHuy/React_MovieList_Learning_Prj/README.md

 Fortunately, after some work, those bugs were temporarily solved.

 ## Next steps
-I plan to add more features, and more pages (e.g. the category page) to this project so that I can learn and practice with more concepts.
+I plan to add more features, and more pages (e.g. the category page, the movie details page,...) to this project so that I can learn and practice with more concepts.
 I hope you enjoy the project and if there are bugs somewhere just let me know.<br />
 If you have any suggestions or ideas for improving the project, I'm welcome to receive your messages.